shenwei356/LexicMap/docs/content/usage/utils/_index.md

-  kmers         View k-mers captured by the masks masks         View masks of the index or generate new masks randomly reindex-seeds Recreate indexes of k-mer-value (seeds) data seed-pos      Extract and plot seed positions via reference name(s) subseq        Extract subsequence via reference name, sequence ID, position and strand
+  kmers         View k-mers captured by the masks masks         View masks of the index or generate new masks randomly reindex-seeds Recreate indexes of k-mer-value (seeds) data remerge       Rerun the merging step for an unfinished index seed-pos      Extract and plot seed positions via reference name(s) subseq        Extract subsequence via reference name, sequence ID, position and strand